KaruzG/skatespotsvlc/README.md

 - Automatic alerts system for environmental conditions.
 - Integration with skate shops and brands for the promotion of events and competitions.
 - Voting system for spots and alerts.
+- Admin panel for adding spots and users

 ## Technologies Used 💻